marekdedic/prosemirror-unified/README.md

 prosemirror-unified traverses an existing unist AST and creates a matching ProseMirror AST from the leaf nodes to the root.
 For each node, all extensions are checked to find one that can translate this type of node.
 Once an applicable extension is found, all the children of the node are translated first.
 Only after that is the actual node translated, so that it can use the already-prepared children and incorporate them in the ProseMirror tree.
 This process works the same for `NodeExtension`s and `MarkExtension`s as the extension can decide what the output node will look like and what marks it will have.

+As some extensions need to add information after the whole document is parsed, there is a global Context that any extension can modify when translating a node.
+Additionally, a post-translation hook can be added to any extension.

 ### Translating from ProseMirror to unist

 prosemirror-unified traverses the existing unist AST and creates a matching unist AST from the leaf nodes to the root.
 For each node, all extensions are searched to find a `NodeExtension` that can translate this node.
 Once an applicable `NodeExtension` is found, all the children of the node are translated first.
 Only after that is the actual node translated, so that it can use the already-prepared children and incorporate then in the unist tree.
 If the original ProseMirror node had any marks, then for each mark a matching `MarkExtension` is found and that extension can post-process the already-translated unist node.
 For multiple marks, the order in which they are processes will is not guaranteed.